zjnolen/PopGLen/README.md

   (**NOTE** This is currently only possible for samples that are within a population sampling, not for lone samples which will always return an inbreeding coefficient of 0)
+- Pairwise $F_{ST}$ between all populations or individuals in user defined sliding windows with ANGSD
+- Identity by state (IBS) matrix between all samples using ANGSD

 ### Planned